Moneytis/Money-transfer-API-Standards-v1.0/source/includes/_level2.md

 The acknowledgment of the notification is returned by the third party: empty body with http Code 200.

-If the third party do not acknowledge.
+If the third party does not acknowledge.
 Your server should try to send the notification again every 10 minutes, up to 5 times.
-If there is still no acknowledge, an email should be sent to the third party technical contact.
+If there is still no acknowledgement, an email should be sent to the third party technical contact.

-##### 3. Dictionnary
+##### 3. Dictionary

 Notification type values